-- 1) Tier 1 Members who enrolled prior to July 1, 2007 - 2) Tier 2 Members who were eligible to enroll on or after July 1, 2007 and prior to November 2, 2008. - 3) Tier 3 Members who were eligible to enroll on or after November 22, 2008 and prior to May 22, 2010. - 4) Tier 4 Members who were eligible to enroll on or after May 22, 2010 and prior to June 28, 2011. - 5) Tier 5 Members who were eligible to enroll on or after June 28, 2011.
+- Tier 1 Members who enrolled prior to July 1, 2007 - Tier 2 Members who were eligible to enroll on or after July 1, 2007 and prior to November 2, 2008. - Tier 3 Members who were eligible to enroll on or after November 22, 2008 and prior to May 22, 2010. - Tier 4 Members who were eligible to enroll on or after May 22, 2010 and prior to June 28, 2011. - Tier 5 Members who were eligible to enroll on or after June 28, 2011.

 Retirement benefits for age and service are available at age 60 and are generally determined to be 1/55 of the final average salary for each year of service credit as defined.
 The contribution policy is set forth by N.J.S.A.
 43:15A, Chapter 62, P.L. of 1994 and Chapter 115, P.L. of 1998, and requires contributions by active members and contributing employers.
 Plan member and employer contributions may be amended by the State of New Jersey legislation.
 Employer's contributions are actuarially determined annually by the Division of Pensions.
 Required employee contributions to the system are based on a flat rate which is determined by the New Jersey Division of Pensions for the active plan members.
 The annual employer contribution includes funding for basic retirement allowances, cost-of-living adjustments, and cost of medical premiums after retirement for qualified retirees, and noncontributory death benefits.
-The Authority's contribution for the years ended September 30, 2020, 2019 and 2018 amounted to \$37,982, \$37,960 and \$34,4676, respectively.
+The Authority's contribution for the fiscal years ended September 30, 2021 and 2020 was \$43,311 and \$37,982, respectively.